Discover highlights of Texas, Arkansas and Tennessee on this three state escape.

 It's a three hour drive through the rolling Tennessee countryside to 'Music City, USA, Nashville!

 Continue with the Johnny Cash theme at his museum before heading to a performance at the holy grail of country music - the Grand Ole Opry.
-No visit to Nashville is complete without a stroll around the immense Country Music Hall of Fame or the historic RCA Studio B.
+No visit to Nashville is complete without a stroll around the immense Country Music Hall of Fame or the historic RCA Studio B and these can be included with your Nashville Access Pass.

 In the evening there is an endless selection of live music....bluegrass to rockabilly and country to rock and roll.
 The talent is amazing and local honky tonks are full of hopeful performers, songwriters and musicians.
 You never know, you may discover the next big name.